Road-block/LibGearScore-1.0/README.md

     -- can for example monitor for the LibGearScore_ItemScore callback to have final item data end
   ```
+5. Testing
+ `/lib_gs` with a player targetted in-game.

 ## Notes
   **LibGearScore-1.0** does not initiate Inspects.